andre-st/goodreads-toolbox/likeminded.md

 **Note:**

 You can break the process with <kbd>CTRL</kbd>-<kbd>C</kbd> and continue later without having to re-read all online sources again, as reading from Goodreads.com is very time consuming.
-The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.
+The script internally uses a **file-cache** which is busted after 31 days (--cache parameter) and saves to /tmp/FileCache/.